danielnelson35/CPSC455Project/README.md

 Project Description:

-The website will be for hungry people who are in need of recipe ideas.
+The website will be for people who are in need of recipe ideas.
 It will generate random recipes or based on what ingredients the user currently has.
-It will store recipes that have been recommended to the user previously and ingredients the user currently has.
-They can choose the recipe recommended or choose to skip it.
-Some additional functionality could be best before dates for ingredients (reminds the user to use them before they expire).
+They can choose to save the recipe recommended or generate another one.

 Project Task Requirements